swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 #### Newsletter

-Our current Carpentry Clippings strategy is efficient, A team member (Maneesha) and community volunteer (Malvika) work together to solicit and organise contributions - making sure Core Team members submit updates, and then writing, formatting, and publishing content from them.
-Some content curation is also involved i.e. for  "Tweet of the Week" and "Toolshed (Posts from our Past)" sections.Going forward we will actively deliberate on what we are sharing via the newsletter and why and determine a strategy for improving our open and click rates, which currently stand at 30-40% and 3-6% respectively.
+Our current Carpentry Clippings strategy is efficient; members of the Community Development Team work together to solicit and organise contributions - making sure Core Team members submit updates, and then writing, formatting, and publishing content from them.
+Some content curation is also involved i.e. for  "Tweet of the Week" and "Toolshed (Posts from our Past)" sections.
+Going forward we will actively deliberate on what we are sharing via the newsletter and why and determine a strategy for improving our open and click rates, which currently stand at 30-40% and 3-6% respectively.

 #### Zotero and FigShare